Boobalan-S236/Java-TicTacToe-LoginGame/README.md

-Java-TicTacToe-LoginGame
-Java Tic-Tac-Toe Game with Login System
+# XOX Tic-Tac-Toe Game in Java

-Features
+This is a console-based Tic-Tac-Toe game in Java with:

-Single-player mode (play against computer)
+- Single-player mode (against computer)
-Multiplayer mode (2 players)
+- Multiplayer mode
-User login & signup system
+- User login & signup system
-Tracks game history in MySQL
+- Game history tracking in MySQL

-Setup
+## Setup
-Create a MySQL database named Login.
+1. Create a MySQL database named `Login`.
-Create tables gamelogin and GAMEHISTORY.
+2. Create the `gamelogin` and `GAMEHISTORY` tables.
-Update ConnectionData.java with your MySQL username/password.
+3. Update `ConnectionData.java` with your DB username/password.
-Compile and run Main.java.
-How to Play
-Run Main.java
-Sign up or sign in
-Choose single-player or multiplayer
-Play Tic-Tac-Toe
+4. Run `Main.java` to start the game.